How to search on Twitter/X for images and videos?

 A five-minute cleanup every season keeps searches lean and relevant.

-Finding the right photo or video on Twitter shouldn’t feel like panning for gold.
+Finding the right photo or video on Twitter/X shouldn’t feel like panning for gold.
 Three quick habits solve most headaches:

 1. Use the Photos/Videos tabs first.
 They hide all text-only noise.